leson207/Support-system-for-doing-theses/README.md

 - Answer questions about doing a thesis: qualification, start date, end date,...
 ## Commponent
 - Crawler: Crawler for getting data.
-- Data: Data use in system.
+- Data: Data use in the system.
 The full data can find at [Link](https://huggingface.co/datasets/VictorJuiz/thesis)
-  - Teacher_UET: Teacher of the information technology faculty at UET
+  - Teacher_UET: Teacher at the information technology faculty of UET
   - Paper_UET: Papers's of UET
   - Thesis_UET: Theses's of UET
   - Thesis_HUST: Theses's of HUST